Duolabs/SerialTool/README.md

 - **Time Format Options:** Switch between EPOCH, US, and European time formats to match your preferences.

 - **Hex and ASCII Data Sending:** Send data in HEX or ASCII format with ease.

+- **Multiple format data export:** Ability to export data in various formats: binary, hexadecimal, ASCII, file, and directly to .pcap (for analysis with Wireshark).

 - **Signal Control:** Gain full control over DTR and RTS signals for precise device communication.